Course syllabus

 Language of instruction is English.

-Please contact Susann who is also coordinating the course if you have questions about the teaching.
+Please contact Susann, who is also coordinating the course, if you have questions about the teaching.
 For questions about admission and the like, contact course administrator Angelika Holm.

 The course starts with an introductory lecture on Monday November 11 at 11:15-13:00.
 On this occasion, you will also get important information about the course.
 It is particularly important that you attend in this first class so that we know who are actually taking the course.
 The classes are held once a week, on Campus Engelska parken in Uppsala and some online classes on Zoom.
 You find the schedule with all classroom locations in TimeEdit once you have registered for the course.
 The zoom links to the online classes will also be listed in the schedule.